FAIRVAR: Fair Federated Learning via Variance Regularization: Conclusion

 \section{Conclusion}

-In this paper, we focused exclusively on fairness-aware FL algorithms that explicitly reduce client disparities through variance-based regularization of client losses or gradients.
-We evaluated methods in this category, including a gradient variance regularization approach, introduced here for the first time in the context of performance equitable fairness, and implemented in two variants: an approximate version that uses the average loss or gradient computed at the previous iteration, and an exact version that uses the average from the current iteration across clients.
-The theoretical analysis indicates that, under certain conditions, regularized objectives may have different stationary points from the unregularized ones.
-Empirical results confirm that, in heterogeneous settings with more clients and complex datasets, regularized methods improve both fairness and overall model performance, with the gradient alignment variants consistently delivering strong results.
-In contrast, in homogeneous settings, the theoretical results suggest minimal to no differences between these methods, which aligns with the empirical observations.
+In this work, we focused on fairness-aware FL algorithms that explicitly reduce client disparities through variance-based regularization of client losses or gradients.
+We evaluated several methods in this category, including a gradient variance regularization approach, proposed here for the first time in the context of performance equitable fairness, and implemented in two variants: An approximate version that uses the average gradient computed at the previous iteration, and an exact version that uses the average gradient from the current iteration across clients.
+The exact variant can be useful when the task is more challenging or client gradients vary substantially, whereas the approximate version is preferable when communication efficiency is the main concern.

-While the exact algorithms require additional server communication and gradient alignment involves costly second-order derivative computations, these limitations suggest promising directions for future work, such as developing efficient Hessian approximation techniques to enable faster and more scalable implementations.

-Overall, our findings highlight the potential of variance-based regularization, especially the proposed gradient alignment, as a principled and effective approach to improve fairness in FL.